-- Mouth pain
+- Mouth pain.

-- Mouth sores
+- Mouth sores.

-Take Care of Your Mouth
+Taking Care of Your Mouth

-Brush your teeth and gums 2 or 3 times a day for 2 to 3 minutes each time.
+- Brush your teeth and gums 2 or 3 times a day for 2 to 3 minutes each time.

 - Let your toothbrush air dry between brushings.

-If toothpaste makes your mouth sore, brush with a solution of 1 teaspoon of salt mixed with 4 cups of water.
+- If toothpaste makes your mouth sore, brush with a solution of 1 teaspoon (5 grams) of salt mixed with 4 cups (1 liter) of water.
 Pour a small amount into a clean cup to dip your toothbrush into each time you brush.
-Use a toothpaste with fluoride.

-Floss gently 1 time a day.
-Rinse your mouth 5 or 6 times a day.
-Use any of these solutions when you rinse:
+Rinse your mouth 5 or 6 times a day for 1 to 2 minutes each time.
+Use one of the following solutions when you rinse:

-- 1 teaspoon of salt in 4 cups of water
+- 1 teaspoon (5 grams) of salt in 4 cups (1 liter) of water

-Avoid rinses that have alcohol in them.
-You may use an antibacterial rinse 2- 4 times a day for gum disease.
-Rinse for 1- 2 minutes each time.
+DO NOT use rinses that have alcohol in them.
+You may use an antibacterial rinse 2 to 4 times a day for gum disease.

-Do not eat foods or drinks that have a lot of sugar in them.
+- DO NOT eat foods or drink beverages that have a lot of sugar in them.
 They may cause tooth decay.

 - Bland rinses